Skip to Content

 Protecting the Rights of Injured Workers in Georgia

-Workers’ compensation benefits are meant to provide an injured – and eligible – worker with medical benefits after an on-the-job injury or illness.
-In some cases, workers’ compensation can also provide wage replacement benefits until the worker is well enough to return to work.
+Workers’ compensation benefits are designed to provide an eligible worker with medical coverage after an on-the-job injury or occupational illness.
+In many cases, workers’ compensation also pays wage replacement benefits until a worker can safely return to employment.

-To make certain you are getting the most out of your workers’ compensation benefits provided through your employment, team up with Hasty Pope, LLP in Gainesville.
-Our workers’ comp lawyers can review your employer’s policy, analyze the extent of your injuries, and verify the benefits you should be able to receive.
-Our goal is to end your case knowing that you will be comfortable and financially stable as you recuperate from your injuries.
+To help you maximize the workers’ compensation benefits you receive through your employment, consider partnering with Hasty Pope, LLP in Gainesville.
+Our workers’ compensation attorneys in Gainesville can review your employer’s policy, analyze your reported injuries, and help verify the benefits you should qualify for.
+Our goal is to close your case with the confidence that you are comfortable and financially stable while you recover.

 We represent injured workers from all industries, such as: